noahehall/theBookOfNoah/databases/mysql_new.md

       - slave-to-master connection may fail
       - sql thread processing entries received from master may fail
       - no message is returned, WTF?!?!?!
+        - the client that started the slave will not be informed
+          - of the failure
+          - nor of the subsequent termiantion of the `slave server` thread
+          - you have to read the slave server logs

+  - `stop slave`
+    - stops a slave server from replicating
+      - the slave knows the position where it left off in the binary log of the `master server` and will record that information in the `master.info` file
+    - if the slave also supports handling user requests for load balancing it will redirect those requests back to the master or to other slaves
+        -
 ```sh
   # configure replication
   # add to both master and slave server `my.cnf` files